MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-inapp-marketing.md

 Review the detailed reason for the failure in the **Excluded members** grid, and take any necessary action.

 <a name="campaign-activity-tab-not-available"></a>
-## The Campaign Activity tab isn't available in account, contact, and lead forms in Unified Interface
+## The Campaign tab isn't available in account, contact, and lead forms in Unified Interface

 **Reason**

-As there's no direct relationship between the campaign table and Account, Contact, or Lead tables, the **Campaign Activities** tab isn't available.
+As there's no direct relationship between the campaign table and Account, Contact, or Lead, the Campaign tab isn't available in the form.
+The only way to view the Campaign list is through a distributed Campaign Activity because a distributed Campaign Activity is the true indication of any target entity is used in a campaign.

 **Resolution**